 Budicin’s work has been featured in shows at the Albuquerque Museum, New Mexico; the Easton Museum, Maryland; the Gilcrease Museum, Tulsa, Oklahoma; the Maynard Dixon Country Invitational, Mt.
-Carmel, Utah; and in California at the Bakersfield Museum of Art; the California Art Club’s Annual Gold Medal Exhibition, the Fredericks Weissman Museum, the Haggin Museum, the Laguna Beach Art Museum; and the Natural History Museum.
+Carmel, Utah; and in California at the Bakersfield Museum of Art, the California Art Club’s Annual Gold Medal Exhibition, the Frederick R. Weisman Museum of Art, the Haggin Museum, the Laguna Beach Art Museum, and the Natural History Museum.

-His paintings have achieved numerous top awards from the CAC Annual Gold Medal Exhibition, the Mission San Juan Capistrano Plein Air Painting Event, the Laguna Plein Air Invitational, the San Bernardino County Museum Inland Exhibition, the Bower Museum Plein Air Painting Invitational, and Oil Painters of America.
+His paintings have achieved numerous top awards from the CAC Annual Gold Medal Exhibition, the Mission San Juan Capistrano Plein Air Painting Event, the Laguna Plein Air Invitational, the San Bernardino County Museum Inland Exhibition, the Bower Museum’s Plein Air Painting Invitational, and Oil Painters of America.
 In 2015 he won Best of Show at the San Dimas Festival of Arts’ 39th Annual Fine Art Show and the Landscape Award of Excellence at the Oil Painters of America’s 24th National Juried Exhibition.
+In 2019 he won the President’s Award at the Crystal Cove Conservancy Soirée.

 Budicin lives in San Bernardino, California, and paints throughout the United States, making regular trips to Europe and his homeland.